nonnb/AzureEventHubKafkaCompatability/Readme.md

 Kafka stores the offsets on an internal Topic (Event Hubs used to store Offsets on a Separate Blob Storage account)

-Whenever partitions are assigned or revoked by the broker, consumers are alerted
+Whenever partitions are assigned or revoked by the broker, consumers write out their new assignments.